-When you sign a finance agreement of any sort, you are signing a legally binding contract to pay the finance company a certain amount every month for a certain number of months.
+When you sign a finance agreement of any sort, you are signing a legally binding contract to pay the finance company an amount each month for a certain number of months.
 If you want or need to get out of that commitment, you are breaking a legally binding contract and there are consequences.

-On a purchase product (like a Personal Contract Purchase or Hire Purchase) or a personal loan, if you want to cancel the agreement then you will have to settle the outstanding balance still owed.
-If you have borrowed the money over four years but want to cancel the agreement after three, you will basically have a years’ worth of payments outstanding that need to be paid off.
+On a purchase product (like a Personal Contract Purchase or Hire Purchase) or a personal loan, if you want to cancel the agreement then you'll have to settle the outstanding balance.
+If you have borrowed the money over four years but want to cancel the agreement after three, you will basically have a years’ worth of payments that need to be paid off.

 The good news is your settlement figure will be reduced somewhat because you will save money on interest.